Chinese Masterpieces

 Brush Washer

 This exceptionally refined sky-blue glazed tribute Ru-ware brush washer features three elegantly designed handles.
-The glaze exhibits a remarkably soft and smooth texture, devoid of any agate in glaze mix.
+The glaze exhibits a remarkably soft and smooth texture, devoid of any agate in the glaze mix.
 Encircling both the rim and the base is a fire-gilded band crafted from copper.
 It is important to note that Ru-ware items adorned with fire-gilded bands were specifically produced as tributes for the Emperor and his court.
 The gilded copper bands have undergone slight cleaning, showcasing layered corrosion in the form of reddish cuprite and green malachite.
 Accompanying microscopic examinations substantiate the absence of agate in the glaze, while the gilded copper band displays discernible signs of cuprite and malachite corrosion.
 Such evidence is indicative of the piece’s significant age and serves as a more reliable measure than thermoluminescence (TL) tests, as recognized by experts in the field for determining the authenticity of artifacts—this characteristic is inimitable.
 The brush washer is adorned with three dragon handles and features five spur marks, each approximately the size of a sesame seed.
 With a diameter of approximately 5 3/8 inches, this remarkable piece hails from the surviving collection of Emperor Huizong's Northern Song Imperial Ru-ware. ppjrs

 (click image to enlarge)